 - A Mech by Any Other Name: The mechs in this series are called Man Machines.

-- Oddly Named Sequel 2: Electric Boogaloo: Despite being a Gundam series, it's notable for being one of two UC Gundam series not to have "Mobile Suit" in it's title, and it's also notable for not having "Gundam" in the title either.
+- Oddly Named Sequel 2: Electric Boogaloo: Despite being a Gundam story picking up on threads from the original series, Zeta and Char's Counterattack, it's notable for being one of two UC Gundam stories that lacks "Mobile Suit" in it's title, and doesn't even have "Gundam" in the title either.
+This is mainly because it was Screwed by the Lawyers, originally it was planned to be called Mobile Suit Gaia Gear: Char's Counterattack.